Mad for science

 - Motivation and enthusiasm to take part in scientific research experiences.

-Candidates who pass the first selection stage will be shortlisted and will proceed to the personal interview phase, which will take place until 27th November 2020.
+Candidates who pass the first selection stage will be shortlisted and will proceed to the personal interview phase, which will take place until 26th November 2022.
+The final selection will be announced from 28th November 2022.

 The total number of students chosen from all the applications is specific to each course on the Mad for science programme.